megvii-research/neural-painter/README.md

 The key to generate these intriguing images is the use of random nonlinearities from a large nonlinearity pool at each layer, especially those discontinuous functions (like sign) or functions with large gradient near some point (e.g, log(abs(x) + eps)).

-Here are the nonlinearity pool we've used so far:
+Here are the nonlinearities we've used so far:
 ```python
 NONLIN_TABLE = dict(
     relu=T.nnet.relu,